-- The Fed has been on hold since July and made it fairly clear that it's done tightening unless inflation reignites.
+- The Fed has been on hold since July and made it fairly clear that it is done tightening, unless inflation reignites.
 This seems unlikely as the US economy is slowing and disinflation continues.
-The FOMC yet again made its intentions clear by announcing it is discussing lowering policy rates.
-Given the progress the Fed has seen in core inflation and the continued disinflation still underway, it should provide ample room to ease. - For fixed income investors, we remain bullish on Treasuries and maintain our medium-to-long duration stance.
-In the credit markets, we continue to favour investment grade with a focus on quality. - For equity investors, the recent rally may face a few short-term headwinds in early 2024, but the fundamentals remain quite supportive.
-We continue to believe that the prospects of lower market and policy rates next year, a much-improved earnings outlook through 2025, and the tailwinds of several secular themes should provide the impetus for better US equity market valuations in 2024.
-Financial markets are expecting interest rate cuts next year, with investors pricing in the probability that rates should be lower than their current level.
+The FOMC yet again made its intentions clear by announcing it is beginning to discuss lowering policy rates.
+Given the progress the Fed has seen in core inflation and the continued disinflation still underway, it should provide ample room to ease. - For fixed income investors, we remain bullish on Treasuries and maintain medium-to-long duration.
+In the credit markets, we continue to like investment grade with a focus on quality.
+For equity investors, the recent rally may face a few short-term headwinds, but the long-term fundamentals remain quite supportive.
+We continue to believe that the prospects of lower market and policy rates this year, a much-improved earnings outlook through 2025, and the tailwinds of several secular themes should provide the impetus for better US equity market valuations in 2024. - Financial markets are expecting interest rate cuts in 2024, with investors pricing in the probability that rates should be lower than their current level.
 Historically, lower market and policy rates have been accretive to earnings.
 As a result, that development should be bullish for stocks, especially considering that rate hikes weighed the S&P 500 down heavily in 2022.
-In the US, a pause from the Fed, combined with continued disinflation and an improving earnings outlook, could be a real positive boost to equity fundamentals. - We believe the USD will be supported during a Fed easing cycle, amid a slowing global economy.
-Recession risks still loom, while other central banks may also be easing, and where the safe haven USD will continue to offer a relatively high yield.
+In the US, a pause from the Fed, combined with continued disinflation and an improving earnings outlook, could be a real positive boost to equity fundamentals. - As regards to the US dollar, we believe USD will be supported during a Fed easing cycle, amid a slowing global economy.
+Recession risks still loom, while other central banks may also be easing, and where the safe-haven USD will continue to offer a relatively high yield.